baosystems/docker-dhis2/README.md

 * `15_pgstatstatements.sh`: Add the
   [pg_stat_statements](https://www.postgresql.org/docs/current/pgstatstatements.html) extension to
   the `PGDATABASE`.
 This module is included in the PostGIS container image.
-If `WAIT_HOSTS` or `WAIT_PATHS` are provided, it will wait for hosts or file paths before proceeding.
 The various `PG*` values can be set as needed to connect to the database.

 * `20_dhis2-initwar.sh`: If the last line in _/dhis2-init.progress/20_dhis2-initwar_history.csv_
   does not contain a line stating that the current DHIS2 version and build revision started